stormasm/spanish/youtube/artist/natalia/lyrics.md

 Please don't let me, I'm brave to reciprocate
 Por favor, no me dejes que soy valiente en corresponderte
-\
-\
-\
-Perfect love begins with myself
-El amor perfecto comienza por mí misma

-If I don't know myself, how do I know who likes me?
-Si yo no me conozco, ¿cómo saber quién me estima?

-When I look in the mirror for me there are no doubts
-Al verme al espejo para mí no quedan dudas

-The heart is excited because it knows what it is looking for
-El corazón se excita porque sabe lo que busca

-The love I deserve exists, I'm living it
-El amor que merezco existe, lo estoy viviendo

-When I share it, it grows with the universe
-Cuando lo comparto crece con el universo

-If a name takes a face, we decide to be close
-Si toma rostro un nombre, decidimos estar cerca

-It is a mutual agreement where chains are unnecessary
-Es un acuerdo mutuo donde sobran las cadenas

-Pa 'to spend penalties better to be alone
-Pa' pasar penas mejor estar solita

-True love is what the soul needs
-Amor verdadero es lo que el alma necesita

-A love that listens and accompanies you through life
-Un amor que escucha y te acompaña por la vida

-That brings peace and that fills with smiles
-Que trae la paz y que llena de sonrisas

-Between so much hatred that the world inhabits
-Entre tanto odio que en el mundo habita

-Love without fear, without possessing and without wounds
-Amar sin miedos, sin poseer y sin heridas

-It is our wish, but it will not be utopia
-Es nuestro deseo, pero no será utopía

-We deserve a good world and love be the guide
-Merecemos un buen mundo y el amor sea la guía
-Oh, so much hatred that the world lives
-Ay, tanto odio que en el mundo habita

-(Love me the way I like it)
-(Quererme como a mí me gusta)

-Keep me happy night and day
-Tenerme contenta de noche y de día

-(Love me the way I like it)
-(Quererme como a mí me gusta)

-True love, what the soul needs
-Amor verdadero, lo que el alma necesita

-(Love me the way I like it)
-(Quererme como a mí me gusta)

-Know that I am yours and you are all mine
-Saber que soy tuyo y tú toda mía

-(Love me the way I like it)
-(Quererme como a mí me gusta)
-Brunette, (say it) to love you without regret
-Morena, (dígalo) a quererte sin pena

-And of course, to have a hard time, it is better to be alone
-Y cómo no, pa' pasar pena mejor estar solita

-(Love me the way I like it)
-(Quererme como a mí me gusta)

-Soul with soul like you wanted it
-Alma con alma como tú lo querías

-(Love me the way I like it)
-(Quererme como a mí me gusta)

-We deserve, in life, that love be the guide
-Merecemos, en la vida, que el amor sea la guía

-Love me the way I like it
-Quererme como a mí me gusta
-\
-\
-Not sure where this text goes
-\
-\
-I'm going to love you, brunette, without fear
-Te voy a querer, morena, sin miedo

-I'm going to love you (to love you without regret)
-Te voy a querer (a quererte sin pena)

-I'm going to love you, brunette, without fear
-Te voy a querer, morena, sin miedo

-I'm going to love you (to love you without regret)
-Te voy a querer (a quererte sin pena)

 ##### Spanish only